kreskij/all-ansi-256-colors/README.md

 I created this resource to help visualize the color options available for 256 color terminal emulators.

 The included ```all-ansi-colors-pretty.html``` file offers a simple and quick way of scrolling through all of the 65536 possible ANSI 256-color foreground/background color combinations.

+Given that viewing ~65k color combinations takes lots of screen space and is resource intensive to output in a terminal emulator, it's best to view them in a web browser, hence the included HTML file:

 [Click here view the all-ansi-colors-pretty.html file](http://htmlpreview.github.io/?https://github.com/kreskij/all-ansi-256-colors/blob/master/all-ansi-256-colors-pretty.html)